Tgrif49/Final-project-griffith/README.md

 ## Methodology <a name="meth"></a>

 We began by gathering data.
 We were able to find most of the employment data we needed from the Bureau of Labor Statistics and the Bureau of Economic Analysis.
-This was convient because, by getting the data from the same/similar sources, they were all formatted similarly.
+This was convinient because, by getting the data from the same/similar sources, they were all formatted similarly.
 Therefore, there was minimal work needed to clean the data and prepare it for a merge.

 Then, we were able to complete the minimal cleaning of the data so it was ready to merge, then merge it.
 The merged dataframe can be seen below.